abhishekvishk/ToDolList.py/README.md

+Mini Project of To Do List and also a final project on Tic Tac Toe game.

 ToDoListApp-Mathis_SERGENT-CDOF4 📋
 This is a console-based application in Python designed to help you keep track of your tasks.
 You can add, delete, and mark tasks as completed.